azurecorner/deployment-script-privately-over-a-private-endpoint-custum-dns/README.md

 - **Container Details:**
   - The container is named using the variable `containerName` and is based on the image specified by `containerImage`.
   - **Resource Requests:**
     The container requests 1 CPU and 1.5 GB of memory.
-The memory is provided as a JSON value to ensure the correct data type.
   - **Port Exposure:**
     It exposes TCP port 80, allowing network communication on this port.